milaboratory/minnn/docs/source/description.rst

    of obtaining original data.
 5. Export calculated consensuses to FASTQ format.

-Also mist has some other functions:
+Also minnn has some other functions:

 * Filter original data by barcode values.
 * Filter calculated consensuses by quantity of reads from which they were assembled.